 Looking for more ways to make a positive impression on potential employers?
 Find some ideas in our article “8 Nursing Volunteer Opportunities to Help Bulk Up Your Resume.”

 Are you ready to take the steps toward becoming a nurse?

 As you can see, a fulfilling career in healthcare can’t be built overnight.
 There are some important steps and training to undergo in order to become a nurse – regardless of which type of nurse you hope to become.
 But it will all be worth it to build a rewarding career helping others.

 Now that you’re more familiar with how to become a nurse, you should feel confident about the road ahead.
-If you’re ready to take your first step, check out the Rasmussen College School of Nursing programs and begin researching your options.
+If you’re ready to take your first step, check out the Rasmussen University School of Nursing programs and begin researching your options.